 Open Property Inspector

-Property Inspector window to enable the display and modification of
+Inspector.
+Use the Property Inspector to display and modify properties

-the properties of any object you select in the figure window or Layout
+of an object.
+Select an object in a figure window or the Layout Editor.

-Editor.
-If no object is selected, the Property Inspector is blank.
+If you do not select an object, then the Property Inspector is blank.

 properties that objects